nivlab/jspsych-demos/tasks/prospect/README.md

 # Prospect theory gambles

+## Author(s)

-Author(s): Sam Zorowitz
+Sam Zorowitz (szorowi1 [at] gmail.com)

+## Description

-A jsPsych implementation of prospect theory gambles using icon arrays ([Banchilon et al. 2019](http://arxiv.org/abs/1910.09725)).
+A variant of a decisions-from-description task using icon arrays.

+## References

+- Bancilhon, M., Liu, Z., & Ottley, A. (2019).
+Let's Gamble: Uncovering the Impact of Visualization on Risk Perception and Decision-Making. arXiv preprint arXiv:1910.09725.